ItiDonat/haskurit-rental/README.md

 ## Repository Note
 This repository is a **public showcase repository** created for presentation purposes only.
 The production code is maintained in a private repository.

+Source code access is available upon request for recruiters, hiring managers, or other authorized reviewers.